AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_current_cleanup_labels_dialog"
 >title="Cleanup selected data view"
->abstract="You have selected a aata view that is already provisioned for Content Analytics.
+>abstract="You have selected a data view that is already provisioned for Content Analytics.
 That existing Content Analytics configuration is removed and the data view is provisioned with your new configuration."

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_dataview_prev_cleanup_labels_dialog"